Selling a Business to a Competitor: Risks, Benefits, and How to Protect Yourself

 Post-Close Considerations: Non-Compete Agreements

-One of the most critical post-closing considerations in any business sale, and particularly when selling to a competitor, is the non-compete agreement.
+One of the most critical post-closing considerations in any business sale, especially when selling to a competitor, is the non-compete agreement.
 This legal instrument restricts the seller from engaging in similar business activities for a specified period within a defined geographic area.
-Historically, non-competes have been a cornerstone of M&A transactions, protecting the buyer’s investment and the goodwill acquired.
-However, the landscape for non-compete enforceability is undergoing significant transformation, largely due to recent regulatory actions.
+Historically, non-competes have been a cornerstone of M&A transactions, protecting the buyer’s investment and acquired goodwill.
+However, the landscape for non-compete enforceability is undergoing significant transformation due to recent regulatory actions.

 The Evolving Landscape of Non-Competes

 In April 2024, the Federal Trade Commission (FTC) announced a final rule banning most non-compete agreements nationwide, effective in late 2024 or early 2025 [4].
 This landmark decision aims to promote competition and increase worker mobility.
 The rule broadly prohibits employers from entering into new non-competes with workers and renders most existing non-competes unenforceable.
-This development has sent ripples through the M&A community, prompting a re-evaluation of how deals are structured and how buyers protect their acquired assets.
+This development has prompted a re-evaluation of how deals are structured and how buyers protect acquired assets within the M&A community.

 Crucially, the FTC’s final rule includes a bona fide sale of business exception [5].
-This exception permits non-compete clauses that are entered into by a person selling a business, or otherwise disposing of all of their ownership interest in a business, or all or substantially all of a business’s operating assets.
-To qualify for this exception, the seller’s ownership interest must be at least 25% of the business entity.
+This exception permits non-compete clauses entered into by a person selling a business, or otherwise disposing of all of their ownership interest in a business, or all or substantially all of a business’s operating assets.
+To qualify, the seller’s ownership interest must be at least 25% of the business entity.
 This means that for most lower middle market business owners selling their company, a non-compete agreement with the buyer remains a viable and enforceable mechanism.

 Despite this exception, the broader regulatory environment signals increased scrutiny of restrictive covenants.
 Furthermore, state-specific nuances continue to play a significant role.
-States like California, Oklahoma, and North Dakota have historically had strong prohibitions against non-competes, and while the FTC rule provides a federal standard, state laws can still impact the scope and enforceability of these agreements [6].
+States like California, Oklahoma, and North Dakota have historically had strong prohibitions against non-competes.
+While the FTC rule provides a federal standard, state laws can still impact the scope and enforceability of these agreements [6].
 It is imperative to consult with legal counsel experienced in M&A and employment law to navigate this complex and evolving regulatory environment.

 Structuring Enforceable Non-Competes in M&A